Hello loyal Maid in America community!

 - Middle part of door frames that get touched most

 - Wash hands often throughout the day and as soon as you get home .
 Teach the kids the 15 second rule for time needed in the water with soap to truly get rid of germs.
 We also tell our little guy that its like the time it takes to brush your teeth.

 - Spray toothbrushes with apple cider vinegar in between uses, leave on 30 seconds then rinse.
 It's recommended to get new toothbrush after colds, flu or other bugs.
 They can also be put in dishwasher.

 - Open windows when weather permits.
 See our March Madness blog for information on indoor air.

 - Close toilet lid BEFORE flushing.

-- Get indoor plants (see March Madness blog).
+- Get indoor plants (also in March Madness blog).